Thomas Stephens (Jesuit): The Christian Purana or the Khristapurana

 More than technical language books, what earned him the title of Father of Christian Literature in India is his Krista Purana, an epic poem on the life of Jesus Christ written in a mix of Marathi and Konkani.
 Adopting the literary form of the Hindu puranas it retells the entire story of mankind, from the creation days to the time of Jesus in lyrical verse form.
-The Christian Puranas – 11,000 stanzas of 4 verses – were very popular in the churches of the area where they were sung on special occasions up to the 1930s.
-Although no copy of the original edition is extant it is believed to have been written or published in 1616.
+The Christian Puranas – 11,000 stanzas of 4 verses – were popular in the churches of the area where they were sung on special occasions up to the 1930s.
+Although no copy of the original edition is extant, it is believed to have been published in 1616.

 The Khristapurana of Thomas Stephens was printed thrice in Goa, in 1616, 1649, and 1654, but no copies have been found.
 The fourth printing was that of Joseph L. Saldanha in Mangalore (1907); this was a collation of at least 5 manuscripts, one of them in Devanagari script, together with a substantial life sketch and introduction.
 The fifth edition was by Prof. Shantaram Bandelu of Ahmednagar; this was the first printed edition in the Devanagari script, but was a transliteration of the Saldanha text.

 In 1923, however, Justin E. Abbott discovered two Devanagari manuscripts (parts 1 and 2) of the Khristapurana in the Marsden Collection of the School of Oriental Studies, London.
 Bandelu acknowledges this discovery in his introduction, but argues, against Abbot, that the Roman script was the original.
 He was not able, however, to make proper use of the manuscripts in his text.
 This job fell to Caridade Drago, SJ; but here also it would seem that Drago merely followed the Bandelu text, contenting himself with providing an extensive appendix in which he compares the variations between the Roman and the Devanagari script texts.

 In 2009 Nelson Falcao published the seventh edition of the Khristapurana, providing for the first time the Marsden version in Devanagari script, together with a prose translation into contemporary Marathi.
 An English translation with transliteration of the Marsden version into Roman script was published in 2012.